-Suboxone is clearly different than other opiates, and the differences profoundly influence the tapering process.
-I will mention my good friend Brian over at suboxonetaper.com, where he walks through his own experiences and helps a person know what to expect during the taper of Suboxone.
-I have mentioned a number of times how the ceiling effect of the drug affects the tapering process; there is minimal withdrawal going from 16 to 12 to 8 to 4 mg, but then the withdrawal kicks in during the last part of the taper.
-This is probably why people leave messages here and there on internet health boards about Suboxone being ‘the worst thing to stop’; the early stages are a cake-walk, and then the person tapering the drug gets hit with a brick at the end of the process.
+Suboxone is different than other opiates, and the differences profoundly influence the tapering process.
+I have mentioned several times how the ceiling effect of the drug affects the tapering process; there is minimal withdrawal going from 16 to 12 to 8 to 4 mg, but then the withdrawal kicks in during the last part of the taper.
+This is probably why people leave messages here and there on internet health boards about Suboxone being ‘the worst thing to stop’; the early stages are a cakewalk, and then the person tapering the drug gets hit with a brick at the end of the process.

 What we really could use, to help people taper off Suboxone, is a tablet that is as large as the 8 mg tablet, but that contains less buprenorphine.
 It would be helpful to be able to dose people with 1 mg, then 0.5 mg, then 0.25 mg, then 0.125 mg, then off.
 Buprenorphine is a very potent drug; when used for pain relief it came in solution for IV administration in microgram doses, and a dose of 50 micrograms was a potent dose; the smallest pill form available is 2000 micrograms!
 So tapering requires the use of tiny chips of a tablet during the final stages, making accuracy impossible.
-In fact, if you wanted to do a proper taper with the drug you would want doses of about 50 micrograms each… and that amount is in one fortieth of one quarter of an eight mg tab.
+If you wanted to do a proper taper with the drug you would want doses of about 50 micrograms each… and that amount is in one-fortieth of one-quarter of an eight mg tab.
 Do you know anyone with tiny tiny fingers and macroscopic vision?

 The problem with any opiate taper, including Suboxone, is the loss of motivation after a few days of pain, weakness, and depression.
 You all tell me– would motivational tapes help?
 I have mentioned my web site sober after Sub, where I have tapes describing the state of mind you want to be in… you can get in that state of mind in a few ways that I know of, including going to meetings.
 I am eventually going to have tapes that will hopefully help a person feel support during the four or five days at the end of the taper… the days when everything appears hopeless and the clock moves in half-time, or even slower.

-Where was I…. this patient of mine is on the fence, and I am in danger of losing him.
+Where was I…. this patient of mine is on the fence, and I am in danger of losing him?
 He won’t go off and relapse, but he will go back to the full dose of Suboxone for another six months before trying again.
 So if instead of all that, I can give a week of a stimulant to get his energy and mood up a bit, and help him kick through those last few days… where is the harm?
-As it turns out, many opiate addicts have ADD as well; they were in that common path of poor student identified by the school and the parents, leading to anger, shame, discouragement, and drug use.
+As it turns out, many opiate addicts have ADD as well; they were on that common path of students identified by the school and parents as having trouble keeping up, leading to anger, shame, discouragement, and drug use.
 And so I have seen a number of patients start reading for enjoyment for the first time in their lives… pretty cool.

 I think I’ve covered the major points: